 Top tip

 Persian stews are great make ahead meals.
-You can make Fesenjoon up to 2 days in advance.
+You can make fesenjoon up to 2 days in advance.
 On the day you plan to serve, add the chicken and cook for an additional 30 minutes on a low simmer.
 If the stew appears too thick, add more broth as needed.
 Taste and season with salt or add 1-2 more tablespoons of pomegranate molasses.
-Fesenjoon also freezes beautifully.
+Fesenjoon also freezes beautifully in an airtight container

 This dish is adaptable, and you can substitute the walnuts with a combination of finely ground pecans and almonds.

 There are many regional variations in Persian food, and fesenjoon is one that varies significantly in how sweet the flavors of the dish should be.
 In my recipe, your fesenjoon will have a hint of sweetness and a sour tang from the pomegranate.
-If you prefer your stew on the sweeter side, add 1 tablespoon of brown sugar after tasting it.
+If you prefer your stew on the sweeter side, add sugar or agave syrup.

 Toasting the walnuts enhances the flavor and is essential to the overall flavor of this fesenjoon recipe.
 As an alternative to pan toasting, the ground up walnuts can be placed on a baking sheet, and placed in a 350 heated oven for 10-15 minutes to achieve the same results.
 The walnuts should not burn, as they will taste bitter and cannot be used for this recipe.